-Everything we know about the ‘Deadpool’ sequel
+The 'Deadpool' sequel gains a key villain with the casting of Jack Kesy

-Few could have predicted the success of Deadpool, the “R”-rated 2016 movie based on Marvel Comics’ irreverent, mouthy mercenary.
-After spending five years in limbo, Deadpool managed to turn some early positive buzz into the biggest opening weekend of all time for an R”-rated film, eventually becoming the highest-grossing film in the studio’s X-Men franchise and the second highest-grossing “R”-rated movie ever.
+Few could have predicted the success of Deadpool, the ‘R’-rated 2016 movie based on Marvel Comics’ irreverent, mouthy mercenary.
+After spending five years in limbo, Deadpool managed to turn some early positive buzz into the biggest opening weekend of all time for an ‘R’-rated film.
+It eventually became the highest-grossing film in the studio’s X-Men franchise and the second-highest-grossing “R”-rated movie ever.
 While the film’s initial success was a surprise, the studio’s subsequent announcement of a sequel was all but a given.

-More: Here is the ‘Deadpool 2’ teaser that was shown before ‘Logan’ last weekend

-Set to be directed by John Wick co-director David Leitch, the still-untitled Deadpool sequel will bring back Reynolds as iconic antihero Wade Wilson.
-He’ll suit up alongside returning characters Colossus (Stefan Kapicic), Negasonic Teenage Warhead (Brianna Hildebrand), and taxi driver Dopinder (Karan Soni).
-The film will also introduce mutants Cable and Domino to Deadpool’s live-action movie universe.
-Deadpool screenwriters Rhett Reese and Paul Wernick will also return for the sequel, which is expected to hit theaters some time in 2018.
+Set to be directed by John Wick co-director David Leitch, the still-untitled Deadpool sequel will bring back Ryan Reynolds as iconic antihero Wade Wilson.
+He will suit up alongside returning characters Colossus (Stefan Kapicic), Negasonic Teenage Warhead (Brianna Hildebrand), and taxi driver Dopinder (Karan Soni).
+The film will also introduce mutants Cable and Domino to Deadpool’s live-action movie universe, among others.
+Deadpool screenwriters Rhett Reese and Paul Wernick will also return for the sequel, which is expected to hit theaters sometime in 2018.

-Here’s everything we know about the Deadpool sequel so far.
+Here is everything we know about the Deadpool sequel so far.

 The art of the tease

 Titled Deadpool: No Good Deed, the short film was directed by David Leitch and written by Rhett Reese, and features Ryan Reynolds as Wade Wilson (a.k.a.
 Deadpool).
-The plot sees Wade attempting to break up an robbery in a dingy alleyway, only to spend so much time trying to put on his costume in a phone booth (obviously throwing shade at D.C.’s Superman) that the victim is killed in the meantime.
+The plot sees Wade attempting to break up a robbery in a dingy alleyway, only to spend so much time trying to put on his costume in a phone booth (obviously throwing shade at D.C.’s Superman) that the victim is killed in the meantime.
 The film concludes with Deadpool resting on the victim’s body and eating some ice cream from his grocery bag.

-Legendary Marvel Comics creator Stan Lee makes a cameo in the short, which also features some graffiti teasing the feature film’s impending debut of the mutant Cable (a.k.a.
-Nathan Summers).
+Legendary Marvel Comics creator Stan Lee makes a cameo in the short, which also features some graffiti teasing the feature film’s impending debut of the mutant Cable.

 A change in direction